 TIP: If you have an email spam blocker, please add firstname.lastname@example.org and email@example.com to your contact or safe list so that you can receive critical emails from ExamSoft before, during, and after the exam.

 The mock exam process is required.
 Taking the mock exam confirms that your laptop computer is compatible with Examplify and provides you the opportunity to familiarize yourself with procedures for opening, using, and uploading answer files prior to the day of the exam.
-By typing a paragraph in each window, it also allows you to ensure that there are no typing/keyboard issues with you laptop computer.
+By typing a paragraph in each window, also allows you to ensure that there are no typing/keyboard issues with your laptop computer.

 See the instructional videos and guides on taking the mock exam.